robmuh/robmuh.github.com/_posts/2015-01-18-linux-as-god-intended.markdown

 ## The Future is on the Command Line

-I've recently read more than one futurist predict more and more developers will move to the command line for it's raw power &mdash;
+I've recently read more than one futurist predict more and more developers will move to the command line for its raw power &mdash;
 especially as it becomes more approachable and the standard for packaged software installation.
 I agree with these predications and getting students comfortable with the command-line is fundamental